gabrivoy/gabrivoy/README.md

 I’m Gabriel, also known at @gabrivoy in social media and online games.

-I’m a Machine Learning Engineer with around 6 years building and operating production ML systems end-to-end: data pipelines, training workflows, real-time serving, monitoring, and evaluation.
+I’m a Machine Learning Engineer with ~6 years building and operating production ML systems end-to-end: data pipelines, training workflows, real-time serving, monitoring, and evaluation.
 I enjoy working at the intersection of ML/LLMs, software engineering, and systems, partnering closely with product and domain experts to ship reliable solutions.

-I'm also pursuing a masters in Computer Science at PUC-Rio (you'll see a lot of my master's work here)!
+I'm also pursuing a master's in Computer Science at PUC-Rio (you'll see a lot of my master's work here)!

 Professional experience working in agile teams using Scrum’s Agile Methodology, concerned with product beyond its technical part, and generating the highest possible value within each delivery.